Fa3ris/nand2tetris/README.md

 ```
 DMux(in) on MSB of sel
     if 0 then
-        y1 = a-b
+        y1 = in is directed to either a or b
     else
-        y2 = c-d
+        y2 = in is directed to either c or d

 Dmux(y1) on LSB of sel
     if 0 then
-        output on a
+        in is directed to a
     else
-        output on  b
+        in is directed to b

 Dmux(y2) on LSB of sel
     if 0 then
-        output on  c
+        in is directed to c
     else
-        output on  d
+        in is directed to d
 ```
 ## DMux 8-way
 ```